-I have returned to creating illustrations, and have introduced collage to my practice, sometimes combining the two.
+I have returned to creating illustrations, and have introduced collage as a major part of my practice, sometimes combining the two.

 The most compelling reason I make art is because I love colour and texture, and in the last several years have discovered that working with objects or papers and moving them around to create relationships between their properties has become my favourite way to be creative.
 It can sometimes take hours or days, even weeks, to resolve the mystery of what will work with what, and when it works, that “aha” moment is wonderful.

 Colour is the touchstone of Marianne’s art and everyday life.
 She first produced pen and ink drawings and mixed media artwork as prints and art cards.
 Recently, she has expanded her genre to include the creation of mosaics, assemblages and collages, and has returned to the practice of illustration.

 She works out of her home studio in Victoria, BC Canada.

 Marianne has a passion for the Abstract Expressionism and Lyrical Abstraction movements.
 Architecture, film, sculpture, theatre, literature, philosophy and music are also a few of her many interests.

 Her art education continues and is mostly self-directed, benefiting from the study and influence of work by such artists as Hans Hoffman, Jack Youngerman, Adolf Gottlieb, Henri Matisse, Paul Klee, Anne Tabachnick, Mark Tobey, Jean Dubuffet, Robert Motherwell, Helen Frankenthaler, Grace Harrigan, Franz Kline, Lee Krasner, John K. Esler, Pierre Alechninsky, Michael (Corinne Michelle) West, Perle Fine, Simon Hantai, John Hoyland and many more.